-The subject parcel, shown as Part 4 on the attached sketch, has a frontage of 12.28m on the south side of Homestead Boulevard, lying east of Pelham Street, being Lot 177, formerly Part of Thorold Township now Pelham, Part 1 on Reference Plan 59R-17702 in the Town of Pelham.
+The subject parcel, shown as Parts 5 and 6 on the attached sketch, is an interior parcel situated 22.88m south of Homestead Boulevard, lying east of Pelham Street, being Lot 177, formerly Part of Thorold Township now Pelham, Part 2 on Reference Plan 59R-17702 in the Town of Pelham.

-Application is made for consent to partial discharge of mortgage and consent to convey 280.9 square metres of land (Part 4), for future construction of a single detached dwelling.
-Part 1 is to be retained for continued residential use of the dwelling known municipally as 1053 Pelham Street.
+Application is made for consent to partial discharge of mortgage and consent to convey 168.3 square metres of land (Parts 5 and 6), to be added to the abutting property to the north (Part 4), for future development of a single detached dwelling.
+Parts 2 and 3 are to be retained for continued residential use.

-This application is being considered concurrently with Consent File B14/2023P and Minor Variance Files A18/2023P and A19/2023P.
+This application is being considered concurrently with Consent File B13/2023P and Minor Variance Files A18/2023P and A19/2023P.